rafyls/nand2tetris-projects/README.md

 **Project 10: Compiler I: Syntax Analysis**

 - Objective: Development of a syntax analyzer that parses Jack programs according to the Jack grammar.
 The output format is XML.
 This version of the syntax analyzer assumes that the source Jack code is error-free.

+**Project 11: Compiler II: Code Generation**

+- Objective: Extension of the previous basic syntax analyzer  into a full-scale Jack compiler that compiles Jack code into programs written in the VM language specified in the book and designed to run on the supplied VM emulator.
+This version of the syntax analyzer assumes that the source Jack code is error-free.